Luo-Z-Y/CG4002-AI/dashboard/README.md

 - gesture preprocessing and inference
 - voice preprocessing and inference
-- loading exported HLS headers into the local Python runtime
+- loading exported HLS headers or a saved notebook voice checkpoint into the local Python runtime
 - applying software voice `mean/std`
 - preparing waveform, MFCC, and IMU data for visualisation